EarthPol/earthpol.com/docs/Support/ServerRules.md

     - If the outpost is there for longer than two weeks without any siege on the town being conducted, the outpost is eligible for removal upon the town mayor making a ticket.
 The outpost owner need not be notified, and will not be reimbursed for any materials or items left at their siege outpost.

 ---

+## Punishments
+To ensure transparency, EarthPol has created an interactive catalog of all punishments.
+The website is divided into sections for bans, mutes, warnings, and kicks.
+Each entry includes the player’s name, the staff member who issued the punishment, the date, and the reason.
+A search function is also available to facilitate efficient navigation and documentation.

+To view bans, visit our site here: https://bans.earthpol.com/bans.

 :::warning